Db2-DTE-POC/wxddemo/docs/wxd-minio.md

 # Using the MinIO console UI
 MinIO is a high-performance, S3 compatible object store.
-Rather than connect to an external S3 object store, we are going to use MinIO locally to run with IBM watsonx.data.
+Rather than connect to an external S3 object store, we are going to use MinIO locally to run with  watsonx.data.

 To connect to MinIO, you will need to extract the MinIO credentials by querying the docker container.
 You must be the `root` user to issue these commands.
 ```